jaclu/tmux-packet-loss/README.md

 Only appears if losses are at or above threshold level.
 Convenient way to see if there are connectivity issues.

 This plugin runs a background process using repeated runs of ping to evaluate % package loss.
-Loss level is calculated as the average of the stored data points.
+Loss level is calculated as a weighted average of the stored data points, making the latest few checks standout.
+Past the decline point, the average of all samples is used.

-On modern tmux versions this background process is terminated when tmux exits, see Tmux Compatibility for more details about versions and limitations.
+On modern tmux versions this background process is terminated when tmux exits, see Tmux Compatibility for more details about versions and limitations when it comes to shutting down this background process.

 ## Dependencies